Cisco-Talos/clamav-documentation/src/faq/faq-scan-alerts.md

              +-> CFLAGS: i
     ```

-6. Interpet the results.
+6. Interpret the results.
 ClamAV signatures can be as simple as a hash-based signature of a known-malicious file, but they can also be a complex logical test.
 You may not learn enough to make an educated decision.
 The above example is a pretty complicated one, so I will try to walk you through it.

     You can see that there are 5 subsignatures (numbered 0 - 4).
 The `LOGICICAL EXPRESSION` indicates which subsignature(s) matter and why.
 This could be something like `0 AND 1` to indicate that 2 subsignatures must both trigger in order for the overall signature to alert.
 In this case, only subsignature `4` is required by the `LOGICAL EXPRESSION`.

     If you look at `SUBSIG ID 4`, you'll see that has a has a `TRIGGER` which acts in much the same way as the above `LOGICAL EXPRESSION`.
 If the subsignatures in the logical expression are satisfied, then the regular expression `REGEX` will be tested.
 If the regular expression matches, then the SUBSIG ID 4 will trigger and the overall signature will alert.

 ### Reporting